The Pogues: Reunion: 2001–2014

-Guitarist Phil Chevron has stated there were no plans to record new music or release a new album.
-Chevron said that one way to keep enjoying what they were doing was to avoid making a new album, although he did say that there still is a possibility in the future for new music, but certainly not in the near future.
-Terry Woods has commented that MacGowan has been writing, and most of it sounds good.
+Guitarist Phil Chevron stated there were no plans to record new music or release a new album.
+Chevron said that one way to keep enjoying what they were doing was to avoid making a new album, although he did say that there still was a possibility in the future for new music, but certainly not in the near future.
+Terry Woods commented that MacGowan had been writing, and most of it sounds good.
 In 2008 the band released a box set Just Look Them Straight in the Eye and Say....POGUE MAHONE!!, which included rare studio outtakes and previously unreleased material.

 The band received mixed reviews of their performances though they continued to pull the crowds.
 Reviewing a March 2008 concert, The Washington Post described MacGowan as "puffy and paunchy", but said the singer "still has a banshee wail to beat Howard Dean's, and the singer's abrasive growl is all a band this marvelous needs to give its amphetamine-spiked take on Irish folk a focal point".
 The reviewer continued: "The set started off shaky, MacGowan singing of 'goin' where streams of whiskey are flowin,' and looking like he'd arrived there already.
 He grew more lucid and powerful as the evening gathered steam, through two hours and 26 songs, mostly from the Pogues' first three (and best) albums".
 In December 2010 the Pogues (with support from Crowns) played what was billed as a farewell UK Christmas tour.

 Spider Stacy of The Pogues playing the tin whistle.